Hungarian Eggdrop Soup with Sorrel (Tojásleves sóskával)

 2. In a large bowl, whisk the wet ingredients (eggs, oil, applesauce, and vanilla) together until combined.

-3. In another large bowl, whisk dry ingredients (the flour, baking powder, baking soda, salt, sugar, cinnamon) together.
+3. In separate large bowl, whisk dry ingredients (the flour, baking powder, baking soda, salt, sugar, cinnamon) together.

 4. Mix the wet ingredients with the dry ingredients using a spoon, mix until just combined.
 Do not over mix!